 - Add the grains.

-- Cover with Fermentools using their airlock system, or cover with a coffee filter/cheesecloth and secure with a rubber band.
+- Cover with an airlock or cover with a coffee filter/cheesecloth and secure with a rubber band.

 - Store on the counter or in a pantry away from sunlight for about 3-5 days.